openjdk/babylon/hat/README.md

 mkdir -p ${HOME}/java
 ```

 We need an existing jdk22 build to build babylon.
-These steps are slighly different for Mac OSX and Ubuntu
+These steps are slightly different for Mac OSX and Ubuntu

 ### Ubuntu